La prévention des blessures et la récupération en Street Workout ; guide complet

 C. Stretching

-Dynamic stretching
+Dynamic stretches

-Static stretching
+Static stretches

 D. Active recovery

-E. Nutrition and food supplements
+E. Nutrition and dietary supplements

-Food supplements
+Dietary supplements

 II.
 Injury prevention in Street Workout